Fahad-Mahmood/webrtc-one-to-one-client/README.md

 - [ ] Voice or Video mute and unmute during the call
 - [ ] Setup screen sharing feature on call
-- [ ] Use of twilio turn server for instead of google stun
+- [ ] Use of twilio turn server instead of google stun
 - [ ] Show statistics durnig call for example bitrate.

 See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a full list of proposed features (and known issues).